D3lyth/milestone-project-1/TESTING.md

 | repeat for all remaining user stories | x |

 ## Bugs

-⚠️⚠️⚠️⚠️⚠️ START OF NOTES (to be deleted) ⚠️⚠️⚠️⚠️⚠️

-It's very important to document any bugs you've discovered while developing the project.
-Make sure to include any necessary steps you've implemented to fix the bug(s) as well.

-For JavaScript and Python applications, it's best to screenshot the errors to include them as well.

-**PRO TIP**: screenshots of bugs are extremely helpful, and go a long way!

-🛑🛑🛑🛑🛑 END OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

 - JS Uncaught ReferenceError: `foobar` is undefined/not defined